offensive-packaging/documentation/lvm2/index.md

        Tell lvmlockd to disable the global lock in a sanlock VG.
  --stop-lockspaces | -S
        Stop all lockspaces.
+ --stderr | -e
+       Send kill and drop messages to stderr instead of syslog
  ```

  - - -